 Generally, the School receives personal data from the individual directly (including, in the case of pupils, from their parents).
 This may be via a form, or simply in the ordinary course of interaction or communication (such as email or written assessments).

-4. Why the School uses personal data
+4. Why the School needs to process personal data

 Other uses of personal data will be made in accordance with the School’s legitimate interests, or the legitimate interests of another, provided that these are not outweighed by the impact on individuals, and provided it does not involve special or sensitive types of data.